PwnHubCTF/PownCTF/README.md

 - Be a `multiple` instance
 - Use an env var `FLAG` to set the challenge flag

+If you want to set a signed flag on a single/false instance challenge, you'll need to handle it manually in the challenge (WIP PROCESS)

 ## Instances

 A challenge can use the `instance` feature if it need to be deployed.